silverjac909/ShortIt/README.md

 # ShortIt

- A simple url shortener, it takes a long url and generates a shortened hyperlink, it also tracks the amount of clicks on the shortened link.
-I made this to learn how to use node, npm, ejs, mongoDB and more familarize myself more with JavaScript.
+A simple URL shortener that taked the longer url generates a random shortened hyperlink with the help of the database.
+- It also tracks the amount of clicks on the shortened link.

+## Skills learned/used
+* JavaScript
+  * Node & npm
+  * Express
+* MongoDB